Health Related Resources

 Non-Group Coverage | Alberta.ca: The Non-Group Coverage program aims to provide all Albertans with access to an economical supplementary health benefits program.
 The program offers coverage for various health-related services not covered by the Alberta Health Care Insurance Plan (AHCIP).

-Outpatient Cancer Pharmacy and Drug Benefit Program | Alberta Health Services: The Outpatient Cancer Drug Benefit Program (OCDBP) provides, without charge, cancer drugs to registered Alberta cancer patients through specific locations in the province.
+Outpatient Cancer Pharmacy and Drug Benefit Program | Alberta Health Services: The Outpatient Cancer Drug Benefit Program (OCDBP) provides, for free, cancer drugs to registered Alberta cancer patients through specific locations in the province.

 Foundation-based resources

 Alberta Cancer Foundation: Patient Financial Assistance Program: Provides support to eligible patients who need help by assisting with some of the direct costs of care, including travel, and accommodations for appointments and medications that are not covered by insurance.
-Additionally, patients may use some of their funds towards other indirect expenses such as groceries or utility bills.
+Additionally, patients may use some of their funds towards other indirect expenses like groceries or utility bills.

 Income based supports